MorrisMA/M65C02A/README.md

     memory, nor is it automatically popped on stores to memory.
 Explicit actions are required by the programmer to manage the contents of the register stacks associated with A, X, and Y;

     (4)     M65C02A core's X Top-Of-Stack register, XTOS, can serve as a base pointer for base-relative addressing when it is used as a 16-bit index register.
 Base-relative addressing supports the stack frames needed by programming languages like C and Pascal, and which must be emulated by 6502/65C02 microprocessors.
-(Note: Base-relative addressing using XTOS is generally associated with the system stack, but can be used in a more general way with any data structures in memory.)
+(Note: Base-relative addressing using XTOS is generally associated with the system stack, but can be used in a more general way with any data structures in memory.);

     (5)     The M65C02A core supports stack-relative addressing for almost any 6502/65C02 instruction that uses (a) zero page, (b) pre-indexed zero page, (c) absolute, (d) pre-indexed absolute (and the indirect versions of these addressing modes) through the application of the OSX prefix instruction plus the SIZ or ISZ prefix instructions.
-(Note: WAI and STP can be replaced with the OSZ (OSX+SIZ), and the OIS (OSX+ISZ) prefix instructions to reduce the instruction size and number of cycles.)
+(Note: The WAI and STP of the WDC W65C02S have been replaced with the OSZ (OSX+SIZ), and the OIS (OSX+ISZ) prefix instructions to reduce the instruction size and total number of cycles when using stack-relative addressing.);

     (6)     M65C02A core's XTOS can function as a third (auxiliary) stack pointer, SX, when stack instructions are prefixed with the OSX instruction.
-(Note: When used as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa, tax, plx, phx.
-This feature provides seven more ways to affect the system stack pointer: lds, sts, cps, tsa, tas, pls, phs.
-With the OSZ and OIS prefix instructions included, the width and addressing modes of these instructions can be controlled with fewer instruction bytes and instruction cycles.)
+(Note: With XTOS as the auxiliary stack pointer, S becomes the source/target for all of the 6502/65C02 instructions specific to the X register: ldx, stx, cpx, txa, tax, plx, phx.
+This feature provides seven more ways to affect the system stack
+    pointer: lds, sts, cps, tsa, tas, pls, phs.
+With the OSZ and OIS prefix instructions included, the width and addressing modes of these instructions can be controlled with fewer instruction bytes and instruction cycles.);

     (7)     The M65C02A core provides support for kernel and user modes.
 The previously unused and unimplemented bit of the processor status word (P), bit 5, is used to indicate the processor mode, M. The M65C02A core provides kernel